raspberrypilearning/gpio-music-box/worksheet.md

 1. Click into the Python prompt window and press `Ctrl + C` on the keyboard to force it to end.

-    If you can't hear the sound, or it's coming out of the wrong speakers, you can change your audio configuration.
+    **If you can't hear the sound, or it's coming out of the wrong speakers, you'll need to change your audio configuration.**

     Return to the terminal window and type the following command:

     ```bash
-    amixer cset numid=3 2
+    amixer cset numid=3 1
     ```

     to switch audio to the headphone jack, or

     ```bash
-    amixer cset numid=3 1
+    amixer cset numid=3 2
     ```

     to switch to HDMI.

-    *You only need to do this if your audio is coming out of the wrong speakers.*
+    Then try running your code again and you should hear the drum sound repeatedly.
+Click into the Python shell and press `Ctrl + C` to stop the program.

 ## Wire up first button